 There must be a federal election coming as the government has announced a rescue package for the Great Barrier Reef.
-Like a damsel (fish) in distress, the Reef has experienced many rescue packages in the past.
+Like a damsel (fish) in distress, the Reef has experienced many rescue packages.
 As early as the mid-1990’s, the federal government introduced the Sugar Coast Environment Rescue Package which aimed to preserve important lowland habitats along the Reef coastline.
 Governments have been announcing rescue packages ever since.

 This latest package is the largest ever.
 Half a billion dollars over five years will be spent to improve water quality, control the coral-eating Crown-of-Thorns starfish, conduct research, engage communities and ensure monitoring and reporting.

 The timing of the announcement on 29 April was interesting – two days before the arrival of French President Macron.
 This was unlikely to be a coincidence.
 The Great Barrier Reef is Australia’s most famous natural asset.
 News of the two severe coral bleaching events in 2016 and 2017 reverberated around the world.
 Half of all the shallow water corals died during those two summers due to two searing marine heatwaves, fuelled by abnormally high sea temperatures, little cloud cover and weak ocean currents.

 President Macron announced at the Sydney Opera House that there is no Planet B. No doubt the federal government was expecting him to say that.
 With no hope of being able to announce an energy policy to save the Reef, the federal government rushed out a rescue package that focussed on everything other than reducing Australia’s carbon pollution.